This edition of Mentor Online is adapted from the PREPARE/ENRICH program.

 2. Define the problem or issue of disagreement.

-3. How do you each participant or constituents contribute to the problem?
+3. How do you permit each participant or constituents contribute to the problem?

 4. List past attempts to resolve the issue that were not successful.